Freedom of Expression and Free Speech

 - True Threats - speech integral to illegal conduct like fraud.

-- Child Pornography – photos and videos related to child pornography.
+- Child Pornography – photos, print media, and videos related to child pornography.

 - Defamation – false speech containing harmful untruths (slander or libel).

-- Commercial Advertising – non-misleading speech to sell products or services.
+- Commercial Advertising – speech (not misleading) to sell products or services.

 - Copyrighted - speech protected by an original authorship.